Heavy Vehicle Pilot Training — WA, VIC & NT

 Motor School policies and procedures are contained in the Student Handbook.

-On booking request, you will be provided with a link to the Student Handbook, ensure you read Motor School policies and procedures it contains before confirming enrolment.
+On booking request, you will be provided with a link to the Student Handbook.
+Ensure you read Motor School policies and procedures it contains before confirming enrolment.

 The Student Handbook, Motor School Refund policy and Motor School Terms and Conditions can also be accessed on our website under “Student Information”.